Tess-mltx/TaskListCsharp/README.md

     *   SQL Server: The relational database management system used for data persistence.

-*   **Client-side:** (if applicable)
+*   **Client-side:**

-    *   MVC or Razor Pages: The chosen framework for structuring web pages and handling user interactions.
+    *   MVC & Razor Pages: The chosen framework for structuring web pages and handling user interactions.

 **Getting Started**